guillermooo/sublime-undocs/source/customization/menus.rst

 - an ID,
 - a caption,
 - a mnemonic and
-- a sub-menu.
+- a submenu.

 In order to function properly, a menu item must provide at least:

 - a command name,
-- a caption and a sub-menu,
+- a caption and a submenu,
 - just a caption, or
 - an ID (see :ref:`below <item-ids>`).

 When parsing a menu item,
 the following rules apply:

 #.
-A menu item with a sub-menu
+A menu item with a submenu
    cannot invoke command.
    It also overrides the :ref:`separator caption <menu-separators>` and causes the item to render